AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

   docker images (aka single-shot Jenkins masters).

 ### Configure Notifications
-- Notifications for CI/CD can be delivered with email, Slack and the most unfortunate TEAMS
+- Notifications for CI/CD can be delivered with email, Slack, and the most unfortunate TEAMS
 - Built in Email Notifications
   - Main configuration is about SMTP(sending) server
   - Every failed build